AnLeDro/Holistic_Immobilisation/model.md

   - Description: Specific activity of the modified enzyme in [U/mg]
 - reaction_spec_activity
   - Type: string
   - Desription: Substrate used for determination of specific activity.
+- dna_sequence
+  - Type: string
+  - Description:
+- aa_sequence
+  - Type: string
+  - Description:
 - tag
   - Type: string
   - Description: Type of affinity tag added to the enzyme